 @Override

-public Component getListCellRendererComponent(JList list, String value, int index, boolean isSelected, boolean cellHasFocus) {
+public Component getListCellRendererComponent(JList extends String> list, String value, int index, boolean isSelected, boolean cellHasFocus) {

 if (isSelected) {